colinyjchung/jinnzhong/content/posts/2024-W31-EOW-Report.md

 ## Book Reading

 * So I got _Marvel Unlimited_ on Tuesday.
 And it's become a non-stop binge since.
 Steve Orlando's run on _Scarlet Witch_ (2023) is a heartfelt, tea cosy, but with superheroes.
 I love, love, love Sara Pichelli's art and whatever Matthew Wilson is doing to create that watercolor effect for the coloring is also magical.
-Started Jed McKay's run on the _Avengers_ (2023) as well since my FLGS convinced me to get issues 17-18 as Storm will be joining them.
+Started Jed MacKay's run on the _Avengers_ (2023) as well since my FLGS convinced me to get issues 17-18 as Storm will be joining them.
 Finally, spent hours copying the X-Men reading order from [this guy named ghost](https://ultimatexmenreadingorder.com).
 I was _going_ to start at the very beginning, but decided the Krakoan Age might be better.
 * So with that said, I barely touched anything prose wise.
 I read da bit of _Time of the Twins_ (1986), but ignored everything else.
 * Getting this deep back into comics has me looking at books like _Words for Pictures_ (2014) by legendary Brian Michael Bendis, _The Insider's Guide To Creating Comics And Graphic Novels_ (2009) by Andy Schmidt, and _Comics Experience Guide to Writing Comics_ (2018) by Schmidt as well.
 But then also, I'm also looking _Grid systems in graphic design_ (1996) by Josef Müller-Brockmann as recommended by JB, who taught me layout.
 I think in general, I'm getting distracted, but also feeling a sense of creative freedom/exploration this past week in general.